AAKASH-YADAV-CODER/youtube-clone/README.md

 # YouTube Clone

-This is a YouTube clone built with React, Tailwind CSS, and the YouTube API.
+This is a YouTube clone built with React, Redux, Tailwind CSS, and the YouTube API.

 ## Features